 An Apple Falling from Tree

-We all have heard about the stories that how Newton saw an apple falling from the tree, hence discovering the idea of gravity.
+We all have heard the stories that how Newton saw an apple falling from a tree, hence discovering the idea of gravity.
 He simply asked some basic fundamental questions regarding gravity and concluded that the apple was bound to fall on the ground due to the gravitational force exerted by the earth on the apple.

 Not to mention, when I was in school, my physics teacher would famously use to say that we may never have discovered the laws of gravity if that day an apple has not fallen on newton’s head.
 Well, I have a different opinion regarding this issue.

-As per the available Indian scientific scriptures, a 12 century born, Indian mathematician and Astronomer Bhaskaracharya or Bhaskara II already had formulated the laws of gravity.
+As per the available Indian scientific scriptures, a 12-century-born, Indian mathematician and Astronomer Bhaskaracharya or Bhaskara II already had formulated the laws of gravity.
 In the fourth part of his treatise Siddantha Shiromani” i.e in Grahagaṇita (mathematics of planets), he wrote,

 “Objects fall on earth due to a force of attraction by the earth.
 Therefore, the earth, planets, constellations, moon, and sun are held in orbit due to this attraction”Principia fallacia